What children's social workers do and how they can help

 How to contact a social worker

-A social worker must have a recognised qualification such as a Diploma in Social Work or Degree in Social Work and be registered with the Health and Care Professions Council (HCPC).
-If you want to check that your social worker is registered you can check on HCPC.
+A social worker must have a recognised qualification such as a Diploma in Social Work or a Degree in Social Work and be registered with Social Care England.

 If you are unhappy with the social work service you have received to meet your child's needs

-Feedback on how we are doing is extremely important, compliments and complaints are how we know how we are really doing and learning how we can get better.
+Feedback on how we are doing is extremely important.
+Compliments and complaints are how we know how we are really doing and learning how we can improve the service we deliver.